Today's Articles

 Commerce.

-Between 1954 and 1969, approximately 20 more banks were established, which also saw African Americans become active citizens.
+Between 1954 and 1969, approximately 20 more banks were established, and African Americans became active citizens.
 They participated in various social movements centered around economic equality, better housing, better jobs, and the desegregation of society.
-Through desegregation, these banks could no longer solely depend on the Black community for business and establish on the open market.
+Through desegregation, these banks could no longer depend solely on the Black community for business and establish themselves on the open market.
 This meant paying their employees competitive wages and meeting society's needs instead of just the black community.

-Urban deindustrialization occurred between 1970–1979, increasing the number of black-owned banks to 35.
-However, this economic change allowed more banks to open and other impoverished African American communities in this period.
+Urban deindustrialization occurred between 1970–1979, increasing the number of Black-owned banks to 35.
+However, this economic change allowed more banks to increase other impoverished African American communities in this period.
 Unemployment rates increased with the shift in the labor market from unskilled labor to government jobs.
 From 1980–1990, approximately 20 banks were established during this time, competing with other financial institutions that serve the economic necessities of people at a lower cost.

 Scientific racism.